xander2508/Notes/5. Standard Information/AWS/Services/Compute/Virtual Machines/Amazon Elastic Compute Cloud (EC2).md

 [Default VPCs](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html)

-Unless otherwise specified, when you launch EC2 instances, they are placed in a default virtual private cloud (VPC).
+Unless otherwise specified, when you launch EC2 instances, they are placed in a default [[Amazon Virtual Private Cloud (VPC)]].
 Any resource that you put inside the default VPC will be public and accessible by the internet, so you shouldn’t place any customer data or private information in it.
 ### Architecting for high availability

 [Reliability Pillar - AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/reliability-pillar/welcome.html?ref=wellarchitected-wp)